Graeae is delighted to announce the appointment of five new Patrons to help keep the company’s legacy alive.

 Ruth Fabby MBE DL: Artistic Director of DaDaFest, a disability and D/deaf arts organisation based in Liverpool.

 ‘Where would we be without Graeae?
 Since it’s founding in 1980, it has produced revolutionary theatre, launched the careers of countless actors, writers and technicians, and continues to lead the way internationally for theatre created by the lived experience of disability.
 As a company, their work has quite literally changed the theatre world.
 I am delighted and honoured to become a patron.’

 They join Graeae’s existing patrons: Sir Peter Blake, Dame Harriet Walter, Jenny Agutter OBE, Richard Wilson OBE, Sadie Frost, Mat Fraser and Nabil Shaban.

 ‘I’m thrilled, excited and honoured to be able to welcome our five new patrons into the Graeae family.
-Jack Thorne, Jemima Dury, Hilary Carty, Ola Animashawun and Ruth Gould MBE have all been long-term advocates, supporters and collaborators of Graeae’s, and I can’t wait to continue working with them all as patrons on the next chapter of Graeae’s journey.’
+Jack Thorne, Jemima Dury, Hilary Carty, Ola Animashawun and Ruth Fabby MBE have all been long-term advocates, supporters and collaborators of Graeae’s, and I can’t wait to continue working with them all as patrons on the next chapter of Graeae’s journey.’
 Jenny Sealey MBE